Tech Tip #48: Maintaining Your Twin Disc, Rockford, NACD, or WPT Power PTO Clutch

 How to Monitor Engagement Force

 Engagement force measures the force to engage the clutch in your PTO: Too light and friction discs will not be held firmly causing wear in the disc or often excessive heat that can damage the clutch pack itself.
-Too heavy and you are putting to much pressure on PTO components potentially damaging them and most noticeably it will be difficult to engage or disengage.
+Too heavy and you risk putting too much pressure on PTO components potentially damaging them and, more noticeably, making it harder to engage or disengage.
 There are two common locations to measure this force: 1) where the engagement handle meets the operating shaft there is often a socket fitting to allow you to use a torque wrench; or 2) You can measure the amount of pull from the handle at a specified height (force measurements for the two methods will be different).
-The chart below tells you when it is time to adjust your Twin Disc or Rockford PTO.
+The chart below shows you the acceptable torque ranges for the most common sized PTO Clutches regardless of whether your PTO was made by NACD, Rockford, Twin Disc or WPT Power.

 DISC DIAMETER (# DISCS)TORQUE AT OPERATING SHAFT